 Exceptional film and theatre director, screenwriter.
-Born on the 16th of February 1929 in Szopienice, in the region of Silesia.
+Born on the 16th February 1929 in Szopienice, in the region of Silesia, died on 18th December 2018

 In 1953 he graduated from the State Higher School of Film, Television and Theatre in Łódź.
 Between 1979 and 1982 he was a lecturer in the Department of Radio and Television at the University of Silesia.
 In 1981 he became president of the Śląskie Towarzystwo Filmowe (Silesian Film Society), of which he was a co-founder.
 In the same year he was elected chairman of the Porozumienie Środowisk Twórczych Regionu Śląskiego Solidarności ("Solidarity" Alliance of Creative Communities of the Silesian Region).
 He was a participant of the "Solidarity" Trade Union sponsored Cultural Congress that was interrupted on the day Martial Law was introduced in Poland.
 Among those interned by the country's new military rulers, he was released after a few days.
 To protest the military attack on the "Wujek" Coal Mine, he resigned as the general director of Katowice Regional Television, a position he had held since 1976.
 In 1986 he began teaching in the Directing Department of the State Higher School of Theatre in Krakow, and in 1990 he was appointed managing director of Krakow Regional Television.
 He resigned from this post one year later after a series of attacks the Solidarity Trade Union chapter at the institution.
 In 1997 he received an honorary doctorate from the University of Opole and during the same year was elected to the Polish Senate as a representative of the Unia Wolności (Freedom Union) party.
 He retains his parliamentary seat to this day and has been a deputy speaker of the Senate since 2001.